alicekellings/Sidebuzcom/src/content/blog/5-legit-online-jobs-for-students-pay-weekly.md

 ---
-title: '5 Legit Online Jobs for Students That Pay Weekly (2025 Guide)'
+title: "5 Legit Online Jobs for Students That Pay Weekly (2025 Guide)"
 description: 'Stop waiting for payday.
 Here are 5 verified online jobs perfect for students that offer weekly payouts.
 Legit, tested, and flexible.'
 pubDate: '2025-01-03'
 heroImage: '/blog-placeholder-4.jpg'